 It’s extremely important to start paying close attention to your child, especially in their early childhood stages.

-Once you start noticing that there is something unusual about the way your kid behaves, you must seek professional help.
+Once you start noticing something unusual about how your kid behaves, you must seek professional help.

 Putting off doctor appointments or delayed diagnosis might lead to developmental delays with autism.